isyangshu/Surgformer/README.md

 python datasets/data_preprosses/generate_labels_ch80.py
 python datasets/data_preprosses/generate_labels_autolaparo.py
 ```
-3. You can also use the cutting tool provided by [TMRNet](https://github.com/YuemingJin/TMRNet) to cut black margin for surgical videos in Cholec80, which may get better performance.
+3. You can also use the cutting tool provided by [TMRNet](https://github.com/YuemingJin/TMRNet) to cut black margin for surgical videos in Cholec80, which may help to get better performance.
 ```python
 # Cut black margin
 python datasets/data_preprosses/frame_cutmargin.py
 ```
-4. The code related to AutoLaparo is an iterative version, and we did not modify the earlier code used for Cholec80.
+4. The data code related to AutoLaparo is an updated version, and we did not modify the earlier code used for Cholec80.
 So there are slight differences in the code architecture between Cholec80 and AutoLaparo.
 (We will adjust it in the future.)

 The final structure of datasets should be as following:
 ```bash